 I believe that even Aristotle, Isaac Newton, and Charles Darwin all had stutters and were nervous speakers at one time in their lives.

-The list of famous, successful, influential and powerful people is as surprising as it is long.
-If you have an important speech coming up and are feeling a little nervous about it then you can take comfort knowing that you really are in the very best of company.
+The list of famous successful and influential people is as surprising as it is long.
+If you have an important speech coming up and are feeling a little nervous about it, take comfort knowing that you really are in the very best of company.

-For many people it can be a very scary prospect but the good news is, however nervous you may feel it’s not life threatening.
-To my knowledge no one has ever died from either speaking in public or worrying about speaking in public.
+For many people it can be a very scary prospect.
+The good news is, however nervous you may feel, it’s not life threatening.
+To my knowledge no one has ever died from public speaking nerves.

 Personally, I quite like the idea that so many hugely talented and famous people have felt and still feel nervous when performing in some way.
-It tells me they are human, just like the rest of us and that if they can achieve so much despite feeling that way then there must be hope for all of us.
-It’s my belief that it really doesn’t matter who we are when we stand to speak in public we are somehow hard wired to feel some level of anxiety.
+It reminds me they are human, just like the rest of us.
+If they can achieve so much despite feeling that way then there must be hope for all of us.

 1. Enlighten your audience, don’t just inform them.